Vitek-Lab/MSstatsPTM/README.md

 <!-- badges: end -->

-The goal of MSstatsPTM is to provide the implementation of general statistical methods for characterization of quantitative changes in global post-translational modification profiling experiments.
+MSstatsPTM provides general statistical methods for quantitative characterization of post-translational modifications (PTMs).
+Supports DDA, DIA, and tandem mass tag (TMT) labeling.
+Typically, the analysis involves the quantification of PTM sites (i.e., modified residues) and their corresponding proteins, as well as the integration of the quantification results.
+MSstatsPTM provides functions for summarization, estimation of PTM site abundance, and detection of changes in PTMs across experimental conditions.

 ## Installation